 The technique came before the instrument, a sudden discovery while playing my guitar in 1969.
 No known guitarist, bassist, or fingerboard player had ever before used a basic three and four fingered technique in each hand simultaneously to play independent lines, scales and chords.
 It was unique, yet basic and logical – both hands aligned parallel to the frets and perpendicular to the strings, the fingers of each hand fitting sequentially into selected fret spaces at any point along the board.

 (Not knowing German, I have no idea if my attempt to be clever in the post title actually works: A Little Night Music → A Little Knight Music → A Little Knüppel (Stick) Music.
-But since hesitation of any kind is a sign of mental decay in the young and of physical weakness in the old, I’m rollin’ with it.
-Besides, the friend who got this post going in the first place also speaks German.
-So I expect to know shortly.)
+But since hesitation of any kind is a sign of mental decay in the young and of physical weakness in the old, I’m just sort of rollin’ with it.)